- Story Arc: Xanatos

 - Tranquillizer Dart: The commandos shoot Goliath with one of these while he and Elisa are walking through Central Park.

-- Unwitting Pawn: The Gargoyles, for Xanatos and Demona.Elisa: He used you, Goliath.
-He's been using you for the beginning.
+- Unwitting Pawn: The Gargoyles, for Xanatos and Demona.Elisa: He used you; he's been using you from the beginning.

 - What You Are in the Dark: Demona fails it, miserably.
-Ditto the Captain.
+Ditto the Captain (at least until "Shadows of the Past").
 Goliath's rescue of the Princess probably counts as a success.